RonaldLobo/jquery-campaign-template/README.md

 When you are going to publish your site, please be sure to **Not Publish** the following items:

-- Folder node_modules this is only required by gulp during development
-- Folder Tests not needed for production
 - gulpfile.js only required by Gulp during development
-- Folder Docs not necessary for production

 Also please not forget to:

-- Change the JS file to app.min.js for production
+- Change the JS file to global.min.js for production